 Utility Consumer Rights Course

-Through Stay Connected, NCLC attorneys Charlie Harak and Jenifer Bosco are offering free virtual trainings for advocates and front-line social service workers who work with low-income, Massachusetts clients to help residents avoid termination of their utility services.
-Advocates learn the eligibility requirements for electric utility discounts, how to prevent service from being shut off, and how to restore service if it was terminated.
-The training lasts about 90 minutes with a short break, and is presented on Zoom.
+Quarterly, NCLC staff will offer free zoom trainings for advocates and front-line social service workers who work with low-income, Massachusetts clients.
+Advocates learn the eligibility requirements for utility discounts, how to prevent service from being shut off, and how to restore service if it was terminated.
+The training lasts about 90 minutes including a short break and time for questions.

-Advocates can request a live virtual training by e-mailing firstname.lastname@example.org.
-In your initial email please give us an idea of when you would like the training to take place (we need a minimum of three weeks to plan).
-A copy of NCLC’s Utilities Advocacy for Low-income Households in Massachusetts and other course materials are available for download below, and will also be sent out prior to the live training.
+We also offer our full Utility Consumer Rights Course to groups privately as well.
+Advocates can request a live training by emailing firstname.lastname@example.org.
+In your initial email please give us an idea of when you would like the training to take place and an estimate of how many attendees we could expect.
+We need a minimum of three weeks to plan, and at least 15 people in attendance to give a private training.

 If you view the training online, please fill out the evaluation form here.

 - Utilities Advocacy for Low-Income Households in Massachusetts (2019 4th edition), by Charlie Harak, Jenifer Bosco and Ana Girón Vives

 - Handout Packet